Pitman High School: Jazz ensemble

 The jazz ensemble began competing in the NJAJE Competitions in the 2010 school year.
 In 2010 the band earned a Bronze Rating at Preliminary Finals and a Silver Rating in 2011.

 In the Cavalcade of Bands circuit in 2010 the Trumpet section was awarded a best section award at Cavalcade of Bands Jazz Championships hosted at Souderton High School.

 Competing in the NJ division of Cavalcade of Bands in 2011 the Pitman Jazz Ensemble received awards for Best Trumpet Section, Best Trombone Section, Soloist Award for T.J.
 Hayden, and was named the Independence Division Champions for the State of New Jersey.
 In the Cavalcade of Bands Finals for the season the band placed 3rd overall.

 KotoriCon

 On January 6, 2012, the school hosted part of the anime convention KotoriCon, namely a concert by Johnny Yong Bosch (Adam Park in Mighty Morphin Power Rangers, among other parts) and his band Eyeshine.
 (The remainder of the convention was at Rowan College at Gloucester County.)

 Administration

-The school's principal is Cherie Hill Lombardo.
-The core administration team includes the assistant principal, Lauren Deacon.
+The high school's principal is Kristen Stewart.
+Her core administration team includes two assistant principals.